xibosignage/xibo-manual/source/en/install_cms.md

 configure those options.

 Docker will map data folders to contain database data and any custom files for the CMS.
-These will default appear in the folder containing the release archive in a `/shared` sub-folder.
+These will default appear in the folder containing the release archive in a `shared` sub-folder.

 Once you've made your changes to `config.env` and have saved the file, Open a terminal/command window in the folder where you extracted the archive.
 As a user who has permissions to run the `docker`